Quantum Mechanics Relative to a Quantum Reference System: a Relative State Approach: Relative Evolution of States and K a hler-Einstein Equation

 Because the entangled state $|X,T\rangle$ is a standard quantum mechanical state, the entire Hilbert space $\mathscr{H}_{X}\otimes\mathscr{H}_{T}$ in which it resides is Ricci-flat, satisfying the Ricci-flat K\"{a}hler-Einstein equation

 where $q_{\bar{I}J}=h_{\bar{I}J}+s_{\bar{I}J}$ is the subspace decomposition of the metric of the entire Hilbert space.
-When the Ricci-flat K\"{a}hler-Einstein equation is decomposed into the $\mathscr{H}_{X}$ and $\mathscr{H}_{T}$ subspace, besides encompassing $\frac{1}{2}N(3N+1)$ constraint equations (such as the Hamiltonian constraints and momentum constraints, etc. w.r.t. the exterior), our current focus lies on the $\frac{1}{2}N(N+1)$ relative evolution equations between the basis vectors of the subspaces.
+When the Ricci-flat K\"{a}hler-Einstein equation is decomposed into the $\mathscr{H}_{X}$ and $\mathscr{H}_{T}$ subspace, besides encompassing $N$ constraint equations, our current focus lies on the $\frac{1}{2}N(N-1)$ relative evolution equations between the basis vectors of the subspaces.
 More precisely, we are interested in the equations that relate the intrinsic curvature $R_{\bar{i}j}$ of the $\mathscr{H}_{X}$ subspace to the extrinsic curvature $K_{\bar{i}j}$

 which describes how the metric of $\mathscr{H}_{X}$ subspace evolves with respect to the external vector of the $\mathscr{H}_{T}$ subspace.
-As a component equation of the Ricci-flat K\"{a}hler-Einstein equation, analogous to how the complex Gauss-Codazzi equations can be viewed as the component equations of the Ricci-flat equation in the real Riemannian space, the above equation can also be regarded as a complex analog of the complex Gauss-Codazzi equations.
 And also analogous to the ADM decomposition of the Einstein equation, the equation can also be seen as complex version of the ADM decomposition of the Ricci-flat K\"{a}hler-Einstein equation.
 The geometric quantities (intrinsic curvature and extrinsic curvature) on both sides of the equation are covariant and no longer refer to any external absolute parameters.
 Therefore, this equation is generally covariant and provides an intrinsic description of the evolution of the quantum state basis vectors $|X_{i}\rangle$ (or the metric $h_{\bar{i}j}$) of the entangled subspace $\mathscr{H}_{X}$ relative to the state vector $|T\rangle$ (quantum clock) of the other entangled subspace $\mathscr{H}_{T}$.

 Symmetrically, we can also have an equation for $s_{\bar{a}b}$

 describing the metric of the clock subspace $\mathscr{H}_{T}$ evolves with respect to the one-dimensional object's coordinate forming $\mathscr{H}_{X}$, in which $\hat{R}_{\bar{a}b}(s),\hat{K}_{\bar{a}b}(s)$ and $\hat{K}(s)$ are the intrinsic Ricci curvature, extrinsic curvature and scalar extrinsic curvature of $\mathscr{H}_{T}$, respectively.